oyelakinG9/leaderBoard/README.md

 ![Screenshot (85)](https://user-images.githubusercontent.com/61976324/151517208-4bd4ed87-d1f0-4931-a87a-bfd6b108531b.png)

-Additional description about the project and its features.
+## Additional description about the project and its features.
+- Send and receive data from an API.
+- Use API documentation.
+- Understand and use JSON.
+- Make JavaScript code asynchronous.

 ## Built With